MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-auth-sign-up-user-with-username-password.md

 To sign up user using username (email address) and password, we need to verify the email through email one-time passcode (OTP).

-The following wire frame shows a high-level view of the sign up user with username and password flow:
+The following wire frame shows a high-level view of the sign-up user with username and password flow:

 :::image type="content" source="media/native-auth/android/signup-email-password.png" alt-text="A mock-up image illustrates registering a user with a username and password.":::